 25 years after Nelson Mandela was elected President of South Africa, regarding the fact that township and inequalities are still there, that racist privileges are still alive, is the legacy of Nelson Mandela still audible?

 It is audible!
 Yes poverty and the ghetto still exist, yes racism is still alive, but these challenges cannot be overcome over night.
 How to get rid of it?
-Education is the only way to eradicate poverty.
+Education of African youth is the only way to eradicate poverty.
 Giving money to the poor will not eradicate poverty.

 With recent inflation, it has become increasingly difficult for the poor to afford food.
 When I ask young people what does success mean to them, they answer: making money, working in an office and going to air-conditioned building.
 But they forget that the very land they walk on every day is the very same land that they can use to empower themselves through agriculture business, crops and livestock.
 We have to train them and to give them the skills.
 We launched a program, two years ago, called A Million Food Gardens for Mandela.
 We are promoting household farming and food security.
 We got corporations to buy tons of seeds which were then distributed to rural households.